Donald Maclean, 1st Laird of Brolas

 Donald MacLean, 1st Laird of Brolas (c.
-1600 – after 1655), was a Scottish Laird of Clan MacLean who fought in the battle of Battle of Inverkeithing.
+1600 – after 1655), was a Scottish Laird of Clan MacLean who fought in the Battle of Inverkeithing.
 He was the first Laird of Brolas.

 Early years

 His father was Hector Og Maclean, 15th Clan Chief and his mother was a daughter of Sir Archibald Acheson, 1st Baronet.
 Donald was the first son of Hector's second marriage.
 His brother was John Hans Makeléer.

 Marriage and children

 He married Florence Maclean, the daughter of John Garbh Maclean, 7th Laird of Coll and had the following children: